saitaiky/notebook/docs/docs/ai/llm/index.md

 Building large language models from scratch is often impractical, especially for enterprises not specialized in AI or NLP.
 Customizing existing base models is a more viable approach.
 This process involves three main steps:

-1. **Selecting a Foundation Model (PLM)**: Choosing an appropriate base model involves considering factors like model size, training tasks, datasets, and LLM providers.
+1. **Selecting a Foundation Model/Base model**: Choosing an appropriate base model involves considering factors like model size, training tasks, datasets, and LLM providers.
 2. **Fine-Tuning**: Base models can be fine-tuned for specific use cases, such as sentiment analysis or legal terminology, by training them on relevant data.
 3. **Optimization**: Further enhancements can be achieved through techniques like Reinforcement Learning from Human Feedback (RLHF), which fine-tunes the model based on human feedback.